oppia/oppia/README.md

 ## Installation

-Please refer to the [wiki](https://github.com/oppia/oppia/wiki) for extensive installation instructions.
+Please refer to the [developer wiki](https://github.com/oppia/oppia/wiki) for extensive installation instructions.
 This is a short summary for developers who would like to contribute:

 1. First, create a new, empty folder called `opensource/` within your home folder.
 (Note that the Oppia installation process will, later, add other folders to `opensource`.)